rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 When you submit anything that The Discord Math Problem Bot needs to process (i.e: problems, quizzes, appeals, responses, solutions) to this bot, you (the user of the bot) give me (ay136416 / rf20008) a perpetual, royalty-free, worldwide, non-revocable, etc. license with enough rights to allow me to use this bot to process, store, show, etc. the problem in order for the bot to function properly.
 However, you don't necessarily transfer ownership to me, and you still get credit for this problem wherever the bot shows it.

+### 3.4: Reiteration of the disclaimers in section 0
+All the disclaimers of section 0.1 are incorporated here by reference, and are section 3.4.1, section 3.4.2, 3.4.3, etc (where disclaimer number n in Section 0.1 is incorporated as section 3.4.n.)

 ## 4: When the law complicates stuff

 When the law complicates stuff & it invalidates parts of these Terms, only the smallest part that, when removed, makes the law not complicate stuff and makes the rest of the Terms invalid, will be removed from the Terms.